encoredev/encore/docs/ts/concepts/benefits.md

 ## No DevOps experience required

-Encore provides open source tools to help you integrate with your cloud infrastructure, enabling you to self-host your application anywhere to supports Docker containers.
+Encore provides open source tools to help you integrate with your cloud infrastructure, enabling you to self-host your application anywhere that supports Docker containers.
 Learn more in the [self-host documentation](/docs/deploy/self-hosting).

 You can also use [Encore's Cloud Platform](https://encore.dev/use-cases/devops-automation), which fully automates provisioning and managing infrastructure in your own cloud on AWS and GCP.